nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     5. Test case: `tag -d 0 t/Pediatrician`<br>
        Expected: No tag is deleted from any doctor.
 Response box displays error message: "Invalid command format! ..."

-    6. Other incorrect edit commands to try: `tag`, `tag -d t/`, `tag -d x t/`, `tag -e`, `...` (where x is larger than the list size)<br>
+    6. Other incorrect tag commands to try: `tag`, `tag -d t/`, `tag -d x t/`, `tag -e`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous test case.

 2. Deleting a tag of a doctor while some doctors are being shown
-    1. Prerequisites: `toggle` to the `Patient` tab.
+    1. Prerequisites: `toggle` to the `Doctors` tab.
+There must be existing doctors.
 List some doctor using `find XYZ` (XYZ is the name of an existing doctor). <br>
        First doctor has `Pediatrician` tag.
 Tag can be added using the following command: `tag -a 1 t/Pediatrician`.

     2. Test cases are similar to those above.

 ### Adding an appointment <a name="add-appointment-manual-testing"/>

 1. Add an appointment
-    1. Prerequisites: There must be multiple doctors and patients in the patient and doctor lists.
+    1. Prerequisites: There must be existing patients and doctors in the patient and doctor lists.
 There are less than 100 patients and doctors.

     1. Test case: `appt -a p/1 d/1 s/31/12/2050 12:00 dur/5 r/Patient wants a blood test`<br>
       Expected: An appointment is added.
 Details of the appointment shown in the response box.
 The appointment shows up in the appointment list.